sunxvming/obsidian-vscode-editor/README.md

 ## Basic features

-- Support for viewing and editing files in various code formats, just like you edit code locally with VSCode
+- Support for viewing and editing files in various code formats, just like editing code with VSCode.
-- Supports setting the editor's theme colors, including light themes and dark themes
+- Supports customization of the editor's theme colors, including light and dark themes.
-- Support to set the font size of the editor, and provide a shortcut to adjust the font size by `ctrl+ mouse wheel`
+- Allows customization of the editor's font size, and provides a shortcut to adjust the font size using Ctrl + mouse wheel.
-- You can set whether to display the line number
+- Provides the option to show/hide line numbers.
-- Supports setting whether to display indent guides
+- Offers the choice to display/hide indent guides.
-- Supports setting whether to display code thumbnails
+- Allows toggling the display of the code minimap.
-- Shortcut icon buttons or commands to create new code files
+- Supports shortcut icon buttons or commands for creating new code files.

 ## Use screenshot